koengr/QCforBusiness/_advanced/strategic-actions.md

 events](https://www.quantum.amsterdam/further-reading-list-of-information-resources-about-quantum-computing/),
 where you may find like-minded partners.
-We also encourage you to [contact us](https://www.quantum.amsterdam/contact/) for some sparring on what your organization can do, and to get connected to Netherlands-based knowledge institutes like QuSoft and [Quantum Application Lab](http://www.quantumapplicationlab.com/).
+We also encourage you to [contact us](https://www.quantum.amsterdam/contact/) for some sparring on what your organisation can do, and to get connected to Netherlands-based knowledge institutes like QuSoft and [Quantum Application Lab](http://www.quantumapplicationlab.com/).